-- a reduction in or slowing of Antero's development program, which would directly and adversely impact demand for our gathering and compression; - a reduction in or slowing of Antero's completions, which would directly and adversely impact demand for our fresh water distribution services; - the volatility of natural gas, NGLs and oil prices, which could have a negative effect on the value of Antero's properties, its drilling programs or its ability to finance its operations; - the availability of capital on an economic basis to fund Antero's exploration and development activities; - Antero's ability to replace reserves; - Antero's drilling and operating risks, including potential environmental liabilities; - transportation capacity constraints and interruptions; - adverse effects of governmental and environmental regulation; and - losses from pending or future litigation.
+- a reduction in or slowing of Antero's development program, which would directly and adversely impact demand for our gathering and compression services; - the volatility of natural gas, NGLs and oil prices, which could have a negative effect on the value of Antero's properties, its drilling programs or its ability to finance its operations; - the availability of capital on an economic basis to fund Antero's exploration and development activities; - Antero's ability to replace reserves; - Antero's drilling and operating risks, including potential environmental liabilities; - transportation capacity constraints and interruptions; - adverse effects of governmental and environmental regulation; and - losses from pending or future litigation.

-Further, we are subject to the risk of non-payment or non-performance by Antero, including with respect to our gathering and compression and fresh water distribution agreements.
-We cannot predict the extent to which Antero's business would be impacted if conditions in the energy industry were to deteriorate, nor can we estimate the impact such conditions would have on Antero's ability to execute its drilling and development program or perform under our gathering and compression and fresh water distribution agreements.
+Further, we are subject to the risk of non-payment or non-performance by Antero, including with respect to our gathering and compression agreement.
+We cannot predict the extent to which Antero's business would be impacted if conditions in the energy industry were to deteriorate, nor can we estimate the impact such conditions would have on Antero's ability to execute its drilling and development program or perform under our gathering and compression agreement.
 Any material non-payment or non-performance by Antero could reduce our ability to make distributions to our unitholders.